SAP-archive/teched2020-DEV263/exercises/zone_enablement/README.md

-# Exercise 6 Prepare your application for zone-enabled subaccounts
+# Exercise 6 Prepare your application for new subaccounts
 For NEW SCP subaccounts it can no longer be guaranteed, that “zone id” ==“subaccount id” == “tenant guid”.
 That’s why you have to make sure, that you use the `getSubaccountId()` method only in case you need it for metering purposes (claim `ext_attr.subaccountid`).
 And that you use the `getZoneId()`method as tenant discriminator (claim `zid`).